DerZiad/CarRental/README.md

 ## Configuration

 - Database credentials and other settings can be adjusted in `docker-compose.yml` and the Spring Boot configuration files.
+- **Spring Mail must be configured:**
+  Set your email credentials in `application.properties` for `spring.mail.username` and `spring.mail.password` to enable email features.

 ## Development